 Caring for Our World

-In 2016 the United Reformed Church published its Environmental Policy.
-Being a member of the denomination, Oxted URC endeavours to live by this policy in all that we do.
+In 2016 the United Reformed Church published its Environmental Policy, so we endeavour to live by its guidance in all that we do.
 The policy states at the outset that it is "...the cornerstone of our intent, as a body of people committed to caring for God’s creation, to reduce our carbon footprint, improve recycling, minimise waste and improve efficiencies on finite natural resources in all of our operations."

-Led by our Eco Group, these are just a few of the actions taken:
+Led by our Eco Group, these are just a few of the actions taken and ongoing:

 > Launched our SIXTY SMALL STEPS TOWARDS A SUSTAINABLE PLANET leaflet.
 This has been circulated widely within the church and also into the community beyond.